gerakys/PyhtonProject_DMTA/README.md

 Fake News Detection project for Data Mining and Text Analytics unit

+## Introduction
+Welcome to the Fake News Detection project!
+In today's digital age, the spread of misinformation is a significant concern.
+This project leverages the power of Neural Networks to tackle the issue of fake news by analyzing news headlines and classifying them as either real or fake.

+**Note:** Initially, we experimented with the Multinomial Naive Bayes (MultinomialNB) model, and the classifications appeared to be correct.
+However, seeking to explore the potential of Neural Networks, we decided to construct a custom model with the assistance of ChatGPT.
+Our aim is to compare the results of the Neural Network with the initial MultinomialNB model.

 ## Description

 The project aims to create a model capable of distinguishing between true and false news, thereby contributing to mitigating the spread of misleading information.